-- The state subsidy covers about half of the average school's total budget (taxes, building maintenance, heating, salaries of teachers and other staff, provision of meals etc.).
-The rest comes from student fees and the school's own revenue from hiring out its facilities. - The folk high schools receive grants from the state for each student on courses lasting one week or more. - The government has also established special financial incentives to support young people without formal education and with special needs. - The schools receive the same amount in subsidies for international students or people with immigrant or refugee status as they do for Danish citizens.
+- The state subsidy covers only about half of the average school's total budget (taxes, building maintenance, heating, wages of teaching and other staff, provision of meals etc.).
+The rest comes from student fees and the schools' own revenue from hiring out their facilities. - The folkehøjskoler receive grants from the state for each student at the courses that last one week or more, so that the largest contributions are made for courses of 12 weeks.
+The government has also established special financial incentives in order to support young people without formal education and with special needs. - The schools receive the same amount in subsidies for international students or people with immigrant or refugee status as they do for Danish citizens. - International students are eligible for financial support for courses of no less than 8 weeks duration.
+Each school has a limited amount of money available to international students as scholarships to help cover tuition fees.
+It is up to each school to decide which students will be granted scholarships and what criteria they base their decisions on.

-For more information, go to www.danishfolkhighschools.com
+For more information go to www.danishfolkhighschools.com